| Safe Haskell | None |

 which both leaders make separate chains, thereby breaking consensus.
 Hence

 it computes an upper bound.
-Each leader thus selects a new n+1
+Each leader thus selects a new n+1-length

 chain, and each non-leader will adopt one of them because they previously